olyagpl/graalvm-playground-projects/string-manipulation/README.md

     ```bash
     ./mvnw clean package
     ```

 2. Query the capital for a specific country:
     ```bash
     ./mvnw compile exec:java
     ```
+    > Run with `-Xms256m -Xmx256m` and GC logging to observe temporary object cleanup.

 ## Build a Native Image and Run